Hannah Arendt: Marburg (1924–1926)

 In Berlin, Guardini had introduced her to Kierkegaard, and she resolved to make theology her major field.
 At Marburg (1924–1926) she studied classical languages, German literature, Protestant theology with Rudolf Bultmann and philosophy with Nicolai Hartmann and Heidegger.
 She arrived in the fall in the middle of an intellectual revolution led by the young Heidegger, of whom she was in awe, describing him as "the hidden king [who] reigned in the realm of thinking".

 Heidegger had broken away from the intellectual movement started by Edmund Husserl, whose assistant he had been at University of Freiburg before coming to Marburg.
 This was a period when Heidegger was preparing his lectures on Kant, which he would develop in the second part of his Sein und Zeit (Being and Time) in 1927 and Kant und das Problem der Metaphysik (1929).

-In his classes, he and his students struggled with the meaning of "Being" as they studied Aristotle's concept of ἀλήθεια (truth) and Plato's Sophist.
+In his classes, he and his students struggled with the meaning of "Being" as they studied Aristotle's and Plato's Sophist concept of truth, to which Heidegger opposed the pre-Socratic term ἀλήθεια.
 Many years later Arendt would describe these classes, how people came to Marburg to hear him, and how, above all he imparted the idea of Denken ("thinking") as activity, which she qualified as "passionate thinking".

-Arendt was restless, finding her studies neither emotionally or intellectually satisfying.
+Arendt was restless, finding her studies neither emotionally nor intellectually satisfying.
 She was ready for passion, finishing her poem Trost (Consolation, 1923) with the lines: